 4. Greater workplace actualisation

-The future of working from home will include many new forms of technology.
+The future of remote work will include many new forms of technology.
 Businesses will be seen integrating new systems and technologies to enhance communication and engagement, tighten cybersecurity as well as monitor employee productivity.

-These technologies will be shaping the home work environment to feel more like working on-site or in the office whilst keeping the benefits of working from home.
-These technologies will allow those who work from home to feel less isolated and be able to easily connect with their colleagues.
+These technologies will be shaping the home work environment to feel more like working on-site or in the office whilst keeping the benefits of working remotely.
+These technologies will allow those who are working remotely to feel less isolated and be able to connect easily with their colleagues.

 - Creating social environments to reduce employee isolation.